perfectionist7/IT-Lab-Sem-3/README.md

-Repository containing codes for all 2nd year labs, IT, MIT Manipal
+Repository containing codes for all IT labs MIT Manipal